wangjiaxuan666/fixbatch/README.md

-the R packages is full fo bugs, beacuse it’s a naive packagse, so I suggest every time when you use the R packages, should update R packages fristly. remember IT is everytime!
+the R packages is full fo bugs, beacuse it’s a naive packagse, so I suggest every time when you use the R packages, should update R packages fristly.
+Remember this step everytimes!

 ## Insatll